Fauna CLI v4

 Configuration

-The CLI lets you pass settings from a YAML (.yml
+The CLI lets you pass settings using a YAML (.yml

 , .yaml